-Figuring out your buyer persona is even more important in a world where few companies are genuinely customer-centric (and most are either focused solely on traffic or orders) – and in a world where those who are indeed customer-centric, well, win the game.
+Figuring out your buyer persona is even more important in a world where few companies are genuinely customer-centric (and most are either focused on traffic or orders) – and in a world where those who are indeed customer-centric win the game.

 What Is A Persona

-While surfing the web for an appropriate and easy to use definition, I stumbled upon this one from Interaction Design:
+I stumbled upon this definition from Interaction Design: